 Penalty Amount

-Marriott must pay $52 million to the states, including $3.5 million to Texas, and implement comprehensive data security improvements such as zero-trust architecture, regular CEO-level security reporting, and enhanced employee training on data handling.
+Marriott must pay $52 million total to 50 participating states, including $3.5 million to Texas.
+The company is subject to an Agreed Final Judgment requiring implementation of a comprehensive data security program incorporating zero-trust principles, regular security reports to its CEO, and enhanced employee data handling training.

 Entity